TBT8A10/Research/README.md

         4. Reboot tablet.
 It should now show ENACOM logo.
         5. Try to boot into LOADER Mode.
 It will either boot into MASKROM or LOADER, it doesn't matter.
         6. Flash stock firmware normally
-        7. Tablet will reboot amd show ENACOM Logo.
+        7. Tablet will reboot and show ENACOM Logo.
 Disconnect SD Card and reboot.
         8. Tablet will boot into recovery, perform factory reset (wipe /data, /cache, etc.) and reboot into system.

 ### Hardware Info